 - Small Name, Big Ego: Even with "Scout" as the only identifier of his name, he has about the same ego and notoriety as Cirno.

-- Street Smart: The comics and certain Valve-written item descriptions make it clear that the Scout never finished High School and is in general pretty stupid.
+- Street Smart: The comics and certain Valve-written item descriptions make it clear that the Scout never finished High School and is in general pretty stupid and/or ditzy.
 He is full of "brilliant ideas" that sometimes turn out to work more out of luck than planning (like using his mercenary money for buying Tom Jones memorabilia).
 His ego, though, leads him to think he knows everything.

 - The All-American Boy: Viciously parodied.
 Scout loves baseball, his ma, and bashin' people's heads in.